isabella232/integrations-learn.en/help/_includes/snippets.md

 ## Real-Time CDP description {#real-time-cdp-description}

-Adobe Real-Time Customer Data Platform (CDP) is a customer data management platform offered by Adobe.
+Adobe Real-Time Customer Data Platform (Real-Time CDP) is a customer data management platform offered by Adobe.
 It gathers and unifies customer data from various sources in real-time, providing businesses with a comprehensive and up-to-date view of their customers.
 This enables marketers to deliver highly personalized and relevant experiences across multiple channels, leading to improved customer engagement, targeted marketing campaigns, and enhanced customer satisfaction.

 ## Target description {#target-description}